-The lessons are concise and contain all the necessary Step by Step details that are a must to launch a start up as a freight broker or freight agent.
+- The lessons are concise and contain all the necessary Step by Step details that are a must to launch your start up as a freight broker or freight agent.

-Although designed as a course to start your own freight broker business, either full or part time, however there are other options if you think you would be happier as a freight agent.
+Although designed as a course to start your own freight broker business ( either full or part time), there are other options.

-The Freight Broker Boot Camp will share with you the easiest and best ways to find a good broker to work with.
+If you think you would be happier as a freight agent, the Freight Broker Boot Camp will share with you the easiest and best ways of finding a good freight broker to work with.

-Other questions posed by people serious about becoming a freight broker or freight agent include many from Truckers, who want to take the next step and grow their business, and include questions about the bond requirements for becoming a broker.
+Other questions posed by people serious about becoming involved as a freight broker or freight agent include many from Truckers, who want to take the next step and grow their business.

 “The cost of a freight broker surety bond can vary from 1-4% for people with average to excellent credit.
 If you have below average credit it does not mean you can’t get your bond, it just means it could cost you more until you build up a good history with the bonding company.”

 Which are the best Freight Broker Surety Bond companies ?

 You will be provided with information on the top Freight Broker Surety Bond companies as a part of your training

 Are Contracts and Other Necessary Forms included in the course?